danjac/spacenews/README.md

 Overview
 --------

 This is an experiment in using NuxtJS (the SSR Vue framework) with Django as a backend.
+It's otherwise just a stupid simple Hacker News clone.

 Django Rest Framework is used to generate the API, with Djoser for auth endpoints (connecting to the NuxtJS auth-module on the frontend).